Mamie Stuart: Inquest

 The formal inquest into Stuart's death was held on 14 December 1961.
 Throughout the duration of the proceedings, her skeleton was laid on a table in the well of the courtroom.

 Forensic testimony revealed the body had been severed at three equal lengths: one cut had been made at the lower femur just above the knees; a second horizontal cut had been made through both humerus bones at mid-section, with the instrument used to dissect her body also severing the lower shoulder blades and her spine.
-Evidently, Stuart's murderer had endured difficulty severing her body, as several bones bore striations and indentations indicating her murderer had made several unsuccessful efforts to dissect her before severing her bones.
+Evidently, Stuart's murderer had had difficulty dismembering her body, as several bones bore striations and indentations indicating her murderer had made several unsuccessful efforts to dissect her before severing her bones.
 No bones from Stuart's rib cage were recovered at the scene of her discovery.

 To assist in the formal identification, forensic experts superimposed a photograph of the skull that had been discovered over a smiling, life-sized portrait of Stuart taken in her performing days in order to aid the identification.
 The coroner, D. R. James, testified that although he was able to discount any form of skull trauma as being the cause of Stuart's death, as no soft tissue remained, he was unable to pinpoint the cause of her death.
-Stating his conviction Stuart's death was murder, James then asked the coroner's jury the question: "Can you imagine any reason for sawing up anyone if the person had committed suicide or if the death was accidental?"
+Stating his conviction that Stuart's death was murder, James then asked the coroner's jury the question: "Can you imagine any reason for sawing up anyone if the person had committed suicide or if the death was accidental?"

 Towards the end of the inquest, an 83-year-old retired postman named William Symons informed the coroner that in December 1919, as he had been delivering mail to Ty-Llanwydd, he had observed Shotton struggling to put a large sack into the back of a small yellow van parked outside the front gate of the couple's cottage.
 According to Symons, as he offered to help Shotton with the heavy load, he had looked up and observed his blue uniform before replying: "No!
 No!
 No!
 Oh god, you gave me a fright!
 For a minute I thought you were a policeman."
 He had then observed Shotton place the load into the van and drive in the direction of Brandy Cove.